TheCellule/python-bleson/README.rst

 Feedback
 ========

-Any and all feedback is greatly appreciated, please feel free to:
+All feedback is welcomed and greatly appreciated, please feel free to:

 - Post a suggestion or question on the Bleson GoogleGroup_
 - Raise a GitHub Issue_.